Toenail Fungus Removal

 State of the Art Technologies | How Fungus Removal Works

 We use the most advanced lasers on the market.
-Laser technology represents the gold standard in toenail fungus Removal.
+This laser technology represents the gold standard in toenail fungus Removal.
 With multiple technologies and wavelengths to choose from, we can use the optimum wavelength, customizing the treatment for each patient and each individual.

-The safest way so far is with lasers.
 Before your treatment, we would like you to clip and file your nails down as much as possible if they are thick.
 This will help make the treatment become more effective.
 The fungus is relatively superficial so the laser can target it easier if the nail is thinner.
 We have numerous lasers for each procedure.
-The nail won’t change back to normal, instead, the growth of the new nail will come out clean, healthy and normal.
+The nail won’t change back to normal, instead, the growth of the new nail will come out clean, healthy, and normal.
 Our toenails grow very slowly and can take a long time to grow out.
 Someones it can take up to a year for our big toe to grow out completely!
 So be patient and follow our Post Care instruction sheet that we will send home with you.
 Treatments are usually done every 6-10 weeks.

 How Fungus Removal Works | Symptoms of toenail fungus

 There are many different symptoms, signs, and types of onychomycosis.
 The five main types are Distal Lateral Subungual Onychomycosis (DLSO), White Superficial Onychomycosis (WSO), Proximal Subungual Onychomycosis (PSO), Endonyx Onychomycosis (EO), and Candidal Onychomycosis.
 You may have toenail fungus if your nails have the following symptoms:

 - Thickened or discolored

 - Brittle or crumbly

 - Foul smell